unik-name/docs.unikname.network/docs/cli.md

 ### `properties:register` <Badge text="added 4.2.0"/>

 #### Introduction
-Initialize ownership verification process of a unik property (for example a domain name).
+Initialize ownership verification process of a UNIKNAME property (for example a domain name).
 This command generates a verification package `uns-verification.txt` which will be used in the next steps of the verification process with the [`properties:verify`](#properties-verify) command.

 **This package expires after 72h**.